gapolicylabs/learning-mode/README.md

 ## Introduction

-This repository contains monthly learning mode data for public schools in Georgia during school year 2020-21.
-The data were originally collected to administer Pandemic-EBT (P-EBT) benefits to eligible Georgia students and families.
-The source of the learning mode data are the school districts and public charter schools in Georgia.
-No systematic attempt was made to verify the learning mode data submitted by the districts.
+This repository contains monthly learning mode data for public schools in Georgia during the 2020-21 school year (SY).
+The data were originally collected via a statewide survey to administer [Pandemic-EBT (P-EBT)](https://dfcs.georgia.gov/pandemic-electronic-benefit-transfer) benefits to eligible Georgia students and families.
+The source of the learning mode data were leaders and administrators from school districts and public charter schools in Georgia.

+These publicly-available data provide the first comprehensive view of monthly learning modes by school in Georgia during SY 2020-21.
+The data have been cleaned but no systematic attempt has been made by the Georgia Policy Labs to verify that the learning mode data submitted by the districts was accurate.

 ## Learning Mode Survey